$ cljsc src '{:optimizations :whitespace :output-dir "out" :output-to "main.js" :source-map "main.js.map"}'

 After compilation, you may then open an HTML file linking to the generated js file in Chrome.
 Make sure that source maps in Chrome are enabled via the Chrome Developer Tools settings.

-Source maps also work with :optimizations
+Source maps also work with :optimizations set to :none.
+In this case

-value doesn’t control file names.
+the :source-map value doesn’t control file names.
 So long as the value

 is truth-y (cf. the leiningen example above), an individual source map